-In addition, in 2007, restricted stock units were award to two executive officers in order to provide them with a long-term incentive to remain in the employment of the Corporation.
-The restricted stock units vest at the end of five (5) years, provided the executive officer has remained in the employment of the Corporation or its subsidiaries during such five-year period.
+In addition, in 2008, restricted stock units were awarded to Mr. Berenato, the Corporation's chief executive officer, in order to provide him with a long-term incentive to remain in the employment of the Corporation.
+The restricted stock units vest one-third on each of January 1, 2009, 2010 and 2011, provided Mr. Berenato has remained in the employment of the Corporation through each vesting date.

-The Corporation does not target any specific mix of cash versus non-cash compensation or immediate payout versus long-term compensation for its executive officers.
+The Corporation does not target any specific mix of cash versus non-cash compensation or immediate payout versus long-term compensation for its named executive officers.
 Instead, each element of compensation (salary, annual cash bonus and stock-based compensation) is paid or awarded in amounts which are each intended to be market competitive and consistent with the principles described above and internal pay equity within the Corporation.